RetroPie/RetroPie-Docs/docs/Xbox-360-Controller.md

 5. **Set dwc_otg.speed=1 in /boot/config.txt:** May help if controller is being glitchy.
 6. **Remove dwc_otg.speed=1 from /boot/config.txt:** Removes the config.

-**After you have enabled the driver and rebooted you'll need to reconfigure your controller(s) in emulationstation as described on the [first installation page](https://github.com/RetroPie/RetroPie-Setup/wiki/First-Installation#controller-configurations)**
+**After you have enabled the driver and rebooted you'll need to reconfigure your controller(s) in EmulationStation as described on the [first installation page](https://github.com/RetroPie/RetroPie-Setup/wiki/First-Installation#controller-configurations)**

 Alternatively if you prefer you can manually install it..

-## Manual Configuration
+# Manual Configuration

 RetroPie 3.3 contains a newer xboxdrv at /opt/retropie/supplementary/xboxdrv/bin/xboxdrv - which is preferable over the older Debian package.
 On older RetroPie images you can install the Debian package.